crispyChristean/sdev1200/cash-register/instructions.md

 - A method named `clear` that should clear the `CashRegister` object’s internal list.

 Demonstrate the `CashRegister` class in a program that allows the user to select several items for purchase.
 When the user is ready to check out, the program should display a list of all the items he or she has selected for purchase, as well as the total price.

+NOTE: I added the stuff for this assignment under the retailitem_class file.